SS Fidelitas: Action of 17/18 August 1942

 In anticipation of the pass of the Fidelitas and her escort, the Royal Navy sent six motor torpedo boats (MTBs) to lurk in an area between Calais and Gravelines, in a position east-southeast from South Foreland.
-The flotilla was made of MTB 218, MTB 219, MTB 24, MTB 38, MTB 43, and MTB 204.
+The flotilla was MTB 218, MTB 219, MTB 24, MTB 38, MTB 43 and MTB 204.

 The convoy was shelled by 381 mm coastal batteries on their passage through Dover at midnight; the British Admiralty reported that 26 rounds were fired on Fidelitas and her escorts.
 The same source said that German artillery bombarded South Foreland with 14 rounds from the French coast from 0:30 to 01:00.

-The Fidelitas convoy was engaged by the MTBs between Dover and Gravelines at 01:35.
+Fidelitas convoy was engaged by the MTBs between Dover and Gravelines at 01:35.
 MTB 204 and MTB 38 attacked with torpedoes and even depth charges, claiming one torpedo hit on an escort vessel.
 MTB 43 was hit by the escorts and left on fire north of Gravelines; she eventually sank and most of her crew was rescued by MTB 24.
-MTB 218 was also struck by return fire, and lost two engines.
-The MTB was left adrift, and finally sank when she hit two mines while trying to limp away through a mined area.
+MTB 218 was also struck by return fire and lost two engines.
+The MTB was left adrift and sank when she hit two mines while trying to limp away through a mined area.
 The action died down by 2:40.
 Six seamen were killed on MTB 218, another two on MTB 43 and another one aboard MTB 38.
 The battle was visible from Dover Castle.

 During the engagement Fidelitas' master, Aldo Martinero, ordered full reverse just in time to dodge two torpedoes fired by the British MTBs.

 The convoy arrived unscathed in Dunkirk at 6:50.